 $300 Materials and Activities (required)

 The Summer Design Studio offers admission through a competitive application process.
-Interested students are encouraged to submit applications as early as possible, as submissions are reviewed in the order that they are received.
-Applicants are required to submit a completed application form, a current high school or college transcript, a statement of interest, and a non-refundable application fee of $50.
+Interested students (ages 15 – 20) are encouraged to submit applications as early as possible, as submissions are reviewed in the order that they are received.
+Applicants are required to submit a completed application form (step 1), followed by a current high school or college transcript, and a non-refundable application fee of $50 (step 2).

-Accepted students will receive notification via email, at which point they will be required to submit a deposit of $500 to hold their place in the program.
-For mor information, email the Summer Design Studio.
+Accepted students will receive notification via email, at which point they will be required to submit a deposit of $500 to hold their place in the program (step3).
+For more information, email the Summer Design Studio.

 I’m Accepted, Now What?

 Congratulations on your acceptance to Summer Design Studio!
 We are excited for you to join us.
-To help you get started, please follow our checklist:
+To complete your enrollment, please follow the checklist below:

 1) Submit your nonrefundable enrollment deposit.

-Follow these instructions (also included in your acceptance confirmation letter) to submit your enrollment deposit of $500; locate your NU ID number in your acceptance confirmation letter
+Follow these instructions (also included in your acceptance confirmation letter) to submit your enrollment deposit of $500.
+You will meed your NU ID which will be sent via email following your acceptance confirmation letter.

-These forms will arrive in conjunction with your acceptance confirmation letter, and should be completed in conjunction with review of the Summer Design Student Handbook.
+These forms will arrive via email following your acceptance confirmation letter, and should be completed in conjunction with review of the Summer Design Student Handbook.

-Original forms should be emailed, faxed, or mailed within (7) days of receipt to:
+Forms should be emailed, faxed, or mailed within seven (7) days of receipt to:

 Fax: 617.373.7080 / ATTN: Summer Design Studio